Musical-Bridges/hindustani-tools/README.md

-# hindustani-tools
+# Musical Bridges - Hindustani Tools
-Computational tools for aiding understanding of Hindustani classical music
+We have moved to a new site: [https://github.com/MTG/musical-bridges-hindustani-tools](https://github.com/MTG/musical-bridges-hindustani-tools)